berachain/beacon-kit/testing/forge-script/README.md

 - Use github URL.

     Edge scenario:
-    This would not be supported if the contracts are part of this repository - beacon-kit, in that case, fork the repoistory into your user profile and use that as a repository.
+    This would not be supported if the contracts are part of this repository - beacon-kit, in that case, fork the repository into your user profile and use that as a repository.

     I know this is a kind of workaround, until Kurtosis supports local URLs, we don't really have a choice.